drBenway/pixi-vn-wiki/start/character.md

 It can often be useful to have multiple types of the same character.

-A classic example of visual novels is to have a character "Alice" a subtype related to his/her emotional state "Angry Alice".
+A classic example in visual novels is to have a character "Alice" a subtype related to his/her emotional state "Angry Alice".
 The character and the subtype have the same characteristics apart from one or more properties, such as the icon.

 For this reason, in Pixi’VN it is possible to create a "character with an emotion".
 This is possible by passing the id as an object with two properties: the `id`, that corresponds to the id of an already existing character, and the `emotion`, that corresponds to the emotion of the character.